-Screw conveyors have a few favourable points to its credit for recommending its application in different industries.
-Simplicity of design, easy construction and maintenance, are the few points which are often mentioned in favour of its application.
+Screw conveyors have a few favorable points to their credit for recommending its application in different industries.
+The simplicity of design, easy construction, and maintenance, are the few points which are often mentioned in favor of its application.
 But material characteristics often dictate the choice of its selection.

-Dusty, hot materials or materials having foul odour are often conveyed by this type of conveyor systems, because it can be easily made dust-proof by jacketing the trough.
+Dusty, hot materials or materials having foul odor are often conveyed by this type of conveyor systems because it can be easily made dust-proof by jacketing the trough.

-Typical applications include grain storage plants, feed mills, cereal processing plants, chemical plants, and sand preparation shop of a foundry for delivery of clay to the mixing machines.
+Typical applications include grain storage plants, feed mills, cereal processing plants, chemical plants, and sand preparation shops of a foundry for delivery of clay to the mixing machines.

-Screw conveyors are very suitable for being adopted as a device to control the volume of materials flow from the bottom of bins, hoppers, storage silos etc. when screw-conveyors are used for this purpose they are termed as screw feeders.
-Screw feeders have wide applications for the operation of processing units like driers, hammer mills, oil expellers and other innumerable mills.
+Screw conveyors are very suitable for being adopted as a device to control the volume of materials flowing from the bottom of bins, hoppers, storage silos, etc. when screw conveyors are used for this purpose they are termed as screw feeders.
+Screw feeders have wide applications for the operation of processing units like driers, hammer mills, oil expellers, and other innumerable mills.